Sitka deer: Habitat and life patterns

 Sitka deer inhabit the coastal rainforests of northern British Columbia and southeastern Alaska.
 Their natural distribution included the Alexander Archipelago in Alaska and the adjacent mainland coast north to Yakutat.
 They were also introduced to Haida Gwaii (Queen Charlotte Islands) in the 1890s, Prince William Sound during 1917–1923, the Kodiak Island Archipelago in 1924 and 1930, Yakutat in 1924, and the Skagway and Haines area during the 1950s.

 Sitka deer can be both migratory and residential depending on their habitat; but during winter, they primarily reside in old or mixed-age forest growth below 1500 ft, except on the southern two-thirds of Kodiak Island, where forest cover is absent.
 The rut peaks in mid-November and fawns are born in early June; they weigh 6–8 lbs.
 Bucks can weigh up to 120–200 lbs and does can weigh 80–100 lbs.

 Diet

 Sitka deer primarily eat green vegetation.
 However, during the intense Alaskan winters, they also feed on woody vegetation and lichens.
 Sitka deer have no upper incisors, and digest vegetation through grinding plant material between their upper and lower molars.
 All Odocoileus species are ruminants, in that they have four-chambered stomachs which allow them to "ruminate" (rechew) their food, and contains bacteria specialized in breaking down cellulose.
 Since these bacteria are so specialized, they have tremendous difficulty digesting strange material and can die of starvation with their bellies full of food.
-Sitka deer feed on several plants, including Cornus, foam flower, trailing raspberry, fern leaf golden thread, Vaccinium, hemlock/cedar, and salmon berry bush.
+Sitka deer feed on several plants and algae natural to their environment, including "Red Alder" Alnus rubra, "fireweed" Chamaenerion angustifolium, "dandelion" Taraxacum officinale, "skunk cabbage" Lysichiton americanus, "deer heart" Maianthemum dilatatum, "Salmonberry" Rubus spectabilis and "bull kelp" Nereocystis luetkeana.
+Sitka deer will also opportunistically feed on domestic plants and trees including, apple trees, cherry trees, plum trees, strawberry plants, raspberry plants and black berry plants.